Back

 Line 2: An integer rows for the number of table entries.

-Line 3: A string representing a table header, containing the title of each table column, separated by space.
+Line 3: A string representing the header of the table, containing the column names separated by space.

 Output

-Line 1: A string representing the header of the table, containing the selected column titles separated by space.
+Line 1: A string representing the header of the output, containing the selected column names separated by space.

 Following lines: A string representing the values for each selected column, separated by space.